 Do – Choose the Type of Blind First

 When matching curtains and blinds together, it’s best to decide on the type of blind you want for the space first.
-The most common style is roller blinds and venetian blinds as they pair well with drapes and provide a basic, solid block of colour to work with.
+The most common styles are roller blinds and venetian blinds as they pair well with drapes and provide a basic, solid block of colour to work with.
 It’s important you pay attention to the colour and fabric selections, and how these work together in the room.

-Popular blind materials tend to be timber and aluminium.
+Popular blind materials in WA tend to be timber and aluminium.
 For a more natural look in the space, timber blinds feature warm colours and pair well with curtains that have the same attributes.
 Consider a muted shade of your main colour with the timber or use the window dressings to introduce an accent colour to the rest of the room.
 For example, if you have cool colours in the room (blues and whites) try burnt orange curtains around the natural tones of the timber blinds to add a pop of colour.
 If bright colours aren’t your thing, white or light crèmes for the drapes create a crisp look that works well with a variety of blind styles.

 Don’t – Pair Print with Print

 If you’re going for prints, pairing curtains and blinds together looks best when a solid colour is chosen for one and a print is chosen for the other.
 Combining prints on both the curtains and blinds can look too overpowering in a room, especially if the space is small or subjected to a lot of prints already.
 An ideal combination if you’re opting for prints, is blinds in a single colour, paired with patterned curtains that feature the colour on the blind.